svrooij/sonos-cli/README.md

 Feature sample: `feat: Added command x and y`

+This repository will auto release a new version if commits starting with either `fix: ` or `feat: ` are detected.
+Make sure this is in your commit to provide a fast release of your fix.

 ### PR branch

 Always create your pull request against the `beta` branch.
 I will release this branch to the main branch at a regular interval or when we build some awesome new feature.